epadam/CNN-AV1-intra-encoder/source/performance.rst

 To avoid a biased training model, the dataset is trimmed so that each class can have equal samples.

-The training result is showing below
+The training result for block size 16x16, 32x32, 64x64 is shown below:

 The accuracy is low for all the models